VicHealth is investing more than $3 million to change cultures of risky drinking in Victoria.

 Teenagers and their parents in the rural area of Horsham.

-This project seeks to influence norms around parental supply of alcohol to teenagers.
-The project includes a parent engagement program ‘Its OK to say No’ which includes Year 10 students writing and delivering a play about alcohol culture in their community , a parent support network, a community awareness social marketing campaign and a range of binge drinking deterrent activities for teenagers (community engagement).
+This project aimed to influence norms around parental supply of alcohol to teenagers.
+The project included a parent engagement program ‘Its OK to say No’ which included Year 10 students writing and delivering a play about alcohol culture in their community , a parent support network, a community awareness social marketing campaign and a range of alcohol free activities for teenagers (community engagement).

 YAARD (Youth Action Against Risky Drinking) – City of Whittlesea and Turning Point

 Young people (aged 14-17) who are, or at risk of being, disengaged from school, training and employment.

 This project included setting up a ‘social lab’ to facilitate an environment in which young people were able to explore their understandings of alcohol culture.
 It involved recruiting local young people and partner organisations for a co-design team to implement a series of project activity.
 To tackle risky drinking practices, the social lab participants developed a range of creative responses such as, animations and imagery, messaging and a narrative strategy for a social media campaign on SnapChat, and a short documentary about the impacts of big liquor outlets.